Omerr/research-guide/chapters/02 - Part 2 - Part 2 - Research Management Methods/06-ttl.md

 You have three options:

 **Continue with a new time box:** "I've solved the core challenge.
 One more day for edge cases."
 Define the new time box.
-The key: you consciously decided to continue based on what you learned, not enertia.
+The key: you consciously decided to continue based on what you learned, not inertia.

 **Pivot:** "This would take two more weeks, and I'm not confident it'll work.
 There's a simpler approach on my tree."
 Mark this branch Red.
 Move to a different branch.